U.S. Route 62

 U.S. Route 62 or U.S. Highway 62 (US 62) is an east–west United States Highway in the southern and northeastern United States.
 It runs from the Mexican border at El Paso, Texas, to Niagara Falls, New York, near the Canadian border.
 It is the only east–west United States Numbered Highway that connects Mexico and Canada.
-Parts of US 62 follow what once was the Ozark Trail, including the historic bridge across the South Canadian River in Newcastle, Oklahoma (the first structure built with federal highway funds in Oklahoma after lobbying efforts by Stanley Draper).
+Parts of US 62 follow what once was the Ozark Trail, including the historic bridge across the South Canadian River in Newcastle, Oklahoma.

 This bridge was damaged beyond repair by the 2013 Moore tornado that struck Newcastle and Moore, Oklahoma.
-The highway is signed north–south in New York and Pennsylvania, reflecting its directional orientation in both states, and is signed east-west for the remainder of its course.
+The highway is signed north–south in New York and Pennsylvania, reflecting its directional orientation in both states, and is signed east–west for the remainder of its course.